Skip to content

 The phantom process killer is an Android feature.
 It does not exist on desktop Linux, and it does not exist in a cloud Linux container.
 A Cosyra workspace is a per-user Ubuntu 24.04 x86_64 container on Azure AKS, reached from a native Android or iOS app.
 Because it is real Linux and not Android, there is no 32-process limit and no SIGKILL from a phantom monitor.
 A long agent run keeps going while your phone is locked, and when you put the phone down the container hibernates and resumes where it left off rather than dying.

 The other practical difference is the ABI.
 Termux is an aarch64 Android userland, so some prebuilt binaries and native packages do not run without workarounds.
+That bites hardest in the npm ecosystem, where an addon without an arm64 prebuild has to compile from source, the failure mode we walk through in running Node.js on your phone.
 A container is x86_64 Ubuntu, so standard Ubuntu tooling installs unmodified.
 We pre-install Claude Code, Codex CLI, OpenCode, and Gemini CLI so an agent is one command away rather than an install fight.
 For the fuller comparison of the two approaches, see Cosyra vs Termux, and for the range of ways to get a real Linux userland onto Android, including the proot-distro route that has its own phantom-killer exposure, see Android Linux container options.

 cosyra on android, the same long job that survives